Dhanansayan (Dhanu) Shanmuganayagam

-Dr. Shanmuganayagam’s research focuses on the development and utilization of pigs as homologous models to close the translational gap in human disease research, taking advantage of the overwhelming similarities between pigs and humans in terms of genetics, anatomy, physiology, and immunology.
-He currently leads genetic engineering of swine at UW.
-His team has created over fifteen genetic porcine models including several of pediatric genetic cancer-predisposition disorders such as neurofibromatosis type 1 (NF1).
+Dr. Shanmuganayagam’s research focuses on the development and utilization of pigs as homologous models to close the translational gap in human disease research, taking advantage of the similarities between pigs and humans in terms of genetics, anatomy, physiology, and immunology.
+He currently leads genetic engineering of swine at UW and is the Co-Director of the UW Center for Biomedical Swine Research and Innovation.
+His team has created numerous genetic porcine models, including ones for the study of xenotransplantation, and pediatric cancer-predisposition disorders such as neurofibromatosis type 1 (NF1).
 In the context of NF1, his lab is studying the role of alternative splicing of the nf1 gene on the tissue-specific function of neurofibromin and whether gene therapy to modulate the regulation of this splicing can be used as a viable treatment strategy for children with the disorder.
+Broadly, Dr. Shanmuganayagam’s program has numerous collaborations within and outside of UW in which swine models are used to drive research in other biomedical fields such as wound infections, heart disease, liver cirrhosis, metabolic disorders, imaging-guided radiotherapy systems, tumor ablation and resection devices, and ultrasound technologies.

 Selected Peer-Reviewed Articles